wattsthepoint/wattsthepoint.github.io/_posts/2026-01-25-hydrogen-as-a-green-fuel.markdown

 ---
-title: Hydrogen as a green fuel
+title: "Hydrogen as a green fuel"
 date: 2026-01-25 12:00:24 +0000
 categories: [Sustainbility, Energy]
 tags: [energy]     # TAG names should always be lowercase